 The Town's General Fund budget generally contains budget amendments during the year.
 The budget is allowed to be amended upward (increased) for prior year's encumbrances since the funds were allocated under the previous year's budget, and the Town has appropriately assigned an equal amount of fund balance at year-end for this purpose.
 Furthermore, the budget is allowed to be amended upward (increased) for additional current year appropriations supported by an increase in budgeted revenues.
 A budgetary comparison schedule within the required supplementary information section of this report has been provided to demonstrate compliance with their budget.

-A summary of the General Fund results of operations for the year ended December 31, 2020 is presented on the following page.
+A summary of the General Fund results of operations for the year ended December 31, 2021 is presented below.

 Table 5-General Fund Budget